What is Vietnamese Coffee ?

 2: Measure 3 tablespoons of ground coffee

-Pour 20-25 grams of ground coffee into the filter and use the lid to press it firmly.
-Do not shake the filter or compress the coffee, as this can cause the grounds to block the coffee filter & eventually result in the coffee taking a long time to drip or the filter gets completely clogged.
+Add up around 20-25 grams of ground coffee into the filter and use the lid to press it firmly.
+Do not shake the filter or compress the coffee, since doing so blocks the grounds, slows the drip, or completely clogs the filter.
 Carefully place the metal filter on top of the coffee powders.

 Add ground coffee into the filter